MicrosoftDocs/dynamics365smb-docs/business-central/ui-security-groups.md

 ## Security groups and user groups

+> [!NOTE]
+> User groups will no longer be available in a future release.

+Security groups are very similar to the user groups that are currently available.
+However, user groups are only relevant for [!INCLUDE [prod_short](includes/prod_short.md)].
+Security groups are based on groups in Azure Active Directory or Windows Active Directory, depending on whether you're using [!INCLUDE [prod_short](includes/prod_short.md)] online or on-premises, respectively.
+Groups benefit administrators because they can use them with other Dynamics 365 apps.
+For example, if salespeople use [!INCLUDE [prod_short](includes/prod_short.md)] and SharePoint, administrators don't have to recreate the group and its members.

+### Optional: Convert user groups to permission sets

-If you have user groups, you can convert the groups to permission sets in your tenant by using the **User Group Migration** assisted setup guide.
+In 2023 release wave 1 and later, you can convert user groups to permission sets in your tenant.
+The permission sets provide the same functionality as user groups.
+Here are some examples:

+* You can use the **Users** FactBox to manage permissions for users.
+* You can drill down on the permission set name to add other permission sets to the set you're working on.
+To learn more, go to [To add other permission sets](ui-define-granular-permissions.md#to-add-other-permission-sets).

+Use the **User Group Migration** assisted setup guide to convert your groups.
 To start the guide, on the **Feature Management** page, find **Feature: Convert user group permissions**, and then choose **All Users** in the **Enabled For** field.
 The assisted setup guide offers the following options for the conversion.

 |Option  |Description  |
 |---------|---------|